Elevate Your Team with Multiply

 Most businesses use the power of software every day in their operations.
 Proper tracking systems are required to keep it up-to-date and running smoothly.
 That’s where software asset management will be necessary.

-Hardware Asset Management Roles and Responsibilities
+What Are Hardware Asset Management Roles and Responsibilities?

 With everything that goes into hardware asset management, it’s important to have defined roles and responsibilities.
 The roles and responsibilities of the hardware asset management team are:

 - Set and communicate policies for managing hardware assets.